Chart Color Schemes

 Redfern is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Redfern's cultural diversity is notable, with 29.1% of residents speaking a language other than English at home and 43.7% born overseas.
-Christianity is the predominant religion in Redfern, making up 30.0% of its population.
-While Judaism comprises only 1.6%, this is higher than the regional average of 1.1%.
+Redfern has high cultural diversity, with 29.1% speaking a language other than English at home and 43.7% born overseas.
+Christianity is the predominant religion in Redfern at 30.0%.
+Judaism is overrepresented at 1.6%, compared to 1.1% across Greater Sydney.

 Frequently Asked Questions - Diversity